-Summer safety: Tips to avoid heat stroke, sunburn and more
+Summer safety tips: How to avoid heat stroke, sunburn, drowning and more

 During potentially dangerous hot summer months, it's important to remain aware of health and safety while spending time outside.